sarahdmatthews/IDS6938-SimulationTechniques/Homework1/Readme.md

 http://beginnerscpp.com/ for online tutorials

 ****
-Unable to push my stuff to git hub
+Unable to push my stuff to git hub wrote lines that I changed
 ~~~

 Line 5-15